pal-robotics/gazebo_ros_link_attacher/README.md

 Empty world with the plugin `libgazebo_ros_link_attacher.so` loaded (in the *worlds* folder).

-Which provides the `/link_attacher_node/attach_models` topic to specify two models and their links to be attached.
+Which provides the `/link_attacher_node/attach` service to specify two models and their links to be attached.

+And `/link_attacher_node/detach` service to specify two models and their links to be detached.

 ![gazebo screenshot](ss.png)